 Darke fought in the French & Indian War as a young man and may have been at Braddock’s defeat in 1755.
 He raised one of the first companies for the 8th Virginia in 1776 and was promoted from captain to major in 1777 shortly before his capture at Germantown.
 That was followed by three years in British captivity.
 He was promoted to lieutenant colonel while in enemy hands.
 He was exchanged late in 1780 and returned home just before Lord Cornwallis invaded Virginia.
 Darke helped General Daniel Morgan recruit a militia army in the lower Shenandoah Valley and was present for the victory at Yorktown.

 A decade later, in 1791, he was appointed by President Washington to lead a regiment of federal troops on short enlistments in an expedition to defeat the Indians in northeast Ohio.
 The expedition, under the command of General Arthur St. Clair, was a complete disaster.
 American soldiers ran for their lives as Indians butchered their comrades to pieces in the forest.
 Hundreds of bodies were left behind, mutilated and frozen, through the winter.
-It was the greatest victory for an Indian army ever, and a major setback for the Washington Administration.
+It was the greatest victory for an Indian army ever and a major setback for the Washington Administration.

 Many lives were lost at St. Clair’s Defeat.
 Reputations were ruined as well.
 Darke, however, survived with his reputation improved.
 A month after the battle, Virginia created Darkesville to honor him.
 Two years later, after Virginia reorganized its militia system, Darke was made a general in command of a regional brigade.
-According to tradition, he kept his headquarters in Darkesville which was 13 miles west of his home south of Shepherdstown.
+According to tradition he kept his headquarters in Darkesville, which was 13 miles west of his home south of Shepherdstown.
 He remained a militia general until his death in 1801.

 Darkesville grew into a respectable town, but never prospered to an extent that would have required the destruction of old houses to make room for larger and taller ones.
 In 1980, it was added to the National Register of Historic Places on the basis of its “45 historical or architecturally important buildings or sites.”
 As of that date, there were 25 log houses dating from between 1790 and 1810 and another five stone ones built before 1830.
-Among them was the house believed to be Darke’s headquarters, though it was moved and reconstructed in the 20th century.
+Among them was the house believed to be Darke’s headquarters, though it was moved and altered in the 20th century.
 Near it is another log building known as “the barracks.”
 Most of these log houses are covered with siding, as they likely were soon after their construction.
 Still, the logs are visible on houses that have had their siding removed or where it has deteriorated.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
 Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.